 FASB issued Accounting Standards Update No. 2018-08 (ASU 2018-08), Not-for-Profit- Entities (Topic 958).
 The purpose of ASU 2018-08 is to clarify and improve the scope and accounting guidance for contributions received and contributions made.
 This guidance provides clarification on the definition of exchange transactions with the intention to improve consistency in the treatment of revenue recognition for Not-for-Profit-Entities.
-Under this guidance contributions are recognized in the period received.
+Under this guidance contributions received with donor-imposed restrictions limiting the purpose, time or use of contributions are recognized in the period received.
 The amendment in ASU has been applied on a retrospective basis, increasing donor restricted net assets by \$3,419,928 and decreasing net assets without donor restriction by \$157,365 for a total restatement of total net assets of \$3,262,563, as of June 30, 2020.
 Additionally, a restatement to correct expenses accrued for but not incurred totaling \$237,946, combined with the implementation of ASU 2018-08 for a net decrease to net assets without donor restriction of \$55,461 for the year ended June 30, 2021.